bitfireAT/davx5-manual/managed_davx5.rst

 Configuration variables
 =======================

-These variables can be used for Managed DAVx⁵ configuration:
+These variables can be used for Managed DAVx⁵ configuration.

+If they are specific to a certain version, this is mentioned before the variable.
+Deprecated variables shouldn't be used anymore and will be removed in the future.
+Use their replacements instead.

 :Name: license
 :Type: text